kswoo97/LightWeightNAS/README.md

-# NAS-Pretraining
+# Lightweight NAS
-### An effective generative pre-training strategy for NAS.
+### A lightweight training strategy for NAS.

-In this software, we provide a generative pre-training strategy for neural architecture performance predictors, which can improve the search performance.
+In this software, we provide a light-weight strategy for neural architecture performance predictors, which can improve the search performance.
 Specifically, (1) we make the information flow representation of a neural architecture, and (2) make the neural architecture performance predictor learn this flow representation.